 Anyone who has experienced the unpleasant symptoms and side effects of Gastro-esophageal reflux disease will benefit from one or more common GERD treatments.
 For some individuals, discomfort caused by GERD may affect your ability to eat, sleep, and work.
 Individuals who experience symptoms of GERD or similar conditions more than twice a week are encouraged to visit their doctor to help avoid complications that are more serious.

 Doctors typically take a progressive set of steps in the treatment of GERD.
 The severity of the condition as well as the overall age and fitness of the individual is also assessed.
 Common approaches to GERD include but are not limited to:

+Prescribed medications may include stronger versions of over the counter medications, including Brands such as Nexium, Prolosec Rx and Aciphex.
 In the event that over the counter or prescribed medications don't offer beneficial results, surgery may be suggested.

 One common surgery is the reinforcement of the lower esophageal sphincter.
 This procedure, called Nissin fundoplication, involves the tightening of the sphincter at the bottom and of the esophagus to help prevent reflux.
 During the procedure, the top of the stomach is wrapped around the outside of the lower esophageal tube.
 This procedure can be done laparoscopic lee or be a traditional open incision surgery.

 Another common surgery is called the EndoCinch endoluminal gastroplication procedure.
 During this procedure, a surgical tool inserts a set of stitches or sutures in the stomach near the lower end of the esophageal sphincter.
 These sutures are then connected, creating an effective barrier that prevents stomach acids and bile from regurgitating back up into the esophagus.